 This may all sound a touch overwhelming, but with this software developer career guide, we'll help you make your way through this software developer maze and come out the other side understanding the path to take.

 What does a software developer do?

 Software developers are the creative minds behind the scenes, building software and overseeing its creation.

-Software developers flex their technical muscles to build software programs and are experts in creating software that enables users to perform specific tasks on their devices.
-Software developers also manage upgrades for existing software and monitor the quality and performance of software through rigorous testing and routine maintenance.
+Software developers flex their technical muscles to create software and are experts in creating software that enables users to perform specific tasks on their devices.
+Software developers also manage upgrades for existing software and monitor the quality and performance of projects through rigorous testing and routine maintenance.